josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 There is a useful conceptual bridge here from Shoshana Zuboff.

-In her 2015 essay *Big Other: Surveillance Capitalism and the Prospects of an Information Civilization*, Zuboff names **Big Other** as the distributed architecture of computer mediation through which surveillance capitalism extracts, computes and acts upon behavioural information.[^zuboffbigother]
+In her 2015 essay *Big Other: Surveillance Capitalism and the Prospects of an Information Civilization*, Zuboff names **Big Other** as the distributed architecture of computer mediation through which surveillance capitalism extracts, computes and acts upon behavioural information.[^zuboffbigother].

+This argument becomes the underpinning for *Chapter 13: Big Other and the Rise of Instrumentarian Power* in her 2019 work, *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.

 Her argument is economic rather than national-security institutional analysis, and the distinction matters.

-Zuboff is describing surveillance capitalism: an accumulation logic in which human experience is rendered into behavioural data, prediction and intervention.
+Zuboff is describing surveillance capitalism: an accumulation logic in which human experience is rendered into behavioural data, prediction, and intervention.

 Big Daddy NATO is a different thought experiment.